Nexus: Antigone and the Greek World

 Cover Image of Greek Vase Courtesy of Toledo Museum of Art

-Antigone Lessons Part I – Literature Infused
+Antigone Lessons and Lesson Plans Part I – Literature Linked to History and Art

 In this volume of NEXUS, students explore Sophocles’ tug-of-war between opposing forces and points of view: individualism vs. authoritarianism, democracy vs. dictatorship, the laws of heaven vs. the laws of the state, youth vs. age, man vs. woman.
 This chapter investigates these conflicts and Sophocles’ use of contrast in his characterization and language.
 The lessons in this chapter align with Common Core Standards CCSS.ELA-LITERACY.RL1, RL.2, RL.4, RL.6 9 (for 9-10 and 11-12)